sodiboo/niri-flake/docs.md

 The latest commit to the development branch of niri.

+Currently, this is exactly commit [`c3327d3`](https://github.com/YaLTeR/niri/tree/c3327d36da25f37e86eb8f89bd74f2a4bc1ea744) which was authored on `2024-03-19 05:00:00`.

 > [!warning]
-> `niri-unstable` is not a released version, there are no stability guarantees, and updates may break stuff at any time without warning.
-Here be dragons.
+> `niri-unstable` is not a released version, there are no stability guarantees, and it may break your workflow from itme to time.

-Currently, this is exactly commit [`c3327d3`](https://github.com/YaLTeR/niri/tree/c3327d36da25f37e86eb8f89bd74f2a4bc1ea744) which was authored on `2024-03-19 05:00:00`.
-It is refreshed hourly.
+>
+> The specific package provided by this flake is automatically updated without any testing.
+The only guarantee is that it builds.

+To access this package under `pkgs.niri-unstable`, you should use [`overlays.niri`](#overlaysniri).